rcifw/rcifw.github.io/docs/software/visual-studio-code.md

 [Visual Studio Code](https://code.visualstudio.com/) is a popular, free, and multi-platform (including Linux) IDE supported by Microsoft.
 It has an officially-supported [remote development extension](https://code.visualstudio.com/docs/remote/ssh) that allows you to write, compile, run, test, and debug code on the cluster from the comfort of your local computer.
 Remote development is particularly handy if compilation or testing would take a long time on your laptop.
 It is also very convenient for developing batch jobs to run on the cluster.

-## Setting Up a Worker Node
+## Setting Up a Compute Node

 Log into the cluster and use [`salloc`](https://slurm.schedmd.com/salloc.html) to request an interactive job with reasonable resources.
 Here we ask for 4 GB of memory, which should be enough for most development tasks, and 3 hours of runtime, which is the maximum allowed under the free tier.
 Take note of which node the job runs on.

 > Note: VS Code's remote development extension works over SSH.
-At the time of this writing, the only worker node you can SSH into is node17.
+At the time of this writing, the only compute node you can SSH into is node17.
 Request node17 specifically using `salloc -w node17`

 ```
 [localuser@localmachine ~]$ ssh login3.chpc.wustl.edu